-- Glacier Skywalk morning tour: At 10:15am and 10:45am each morning this summer, join a guide for a special morning tour of the Glacier Skywalk.
+- Columbia Icefield Skywalk morning tour: Each morning during summer, join a guide for a special tour of the Columbia Icefield Skywalk.
 It’s a complementary option that will give you a deeper understanding how the environment of the Canadian Rockies is one of adaptation.
 Your guide will discuss topics like ancient life forms, fauna and flora of the Rockies, hydrology and an insider’s look at how the incredible Skywalk was built.
-Group size is limited to 15 people on a first-come, first-served basis.
+Group size is limited on a first-come, first-served basis.

 - Quiet waters: There are big lakes here in the mountains.
 Banff’s Lake Minnewanka is expansive.
 Jasper’s Maligne Lake is the largest glacially-fed lake in the Canadian Rockies.
 The earlier in the day you make it to these lakes for a cruise, the more placid the waters are likely to be.
 That means great photos, superb wildlife-viewing opportunities, and a chance to see the lakes at their most tranquil and easy-tempered.